experimaestro/datamaestro/docs/configuration.md

 - `url` The URL of the link
 - `type` Gives the type of resource: either `website` or `paper`

-### Nested datasets

-Sub-datasets can be defined by defining several documents within the `yaml` file.
-The first document will be the main dataset, and the others will be subdatasets.

 ### Download and data